agneym/instaton/README.md

 Just import the required library and let wepack worry about installing it.

     https://github.com/webpack-contrib/npm-install-webpack-plugin
-3. Extracts CSS to a new file.
+3. Extracts CSS to a new file and minifies it.

     https://github.com/webpack-contrib/extract-text-webpack-plugin

 4. Minifies react and react-dom packages.

     http://moduscreate.com/optimizing-react-es6-webpack-production-build/
+5. Removes debugging consoles for Production build